How We Work

 Grant Seekers

-The Papitto Opportunity Connection (POC) provides grants, scholarships, and microloans to unique and narrative changing programs that are designed to create success stories for Rhode Island’s Black, Indigenous and People of Color (BIPOC) communities.
+The Papitto Opportunity Connection (POC) provides grants and scholarships to unique and narrative changing programs that are designed to promote diversity, equity and inclusion through new, innovative, creative and thoughtful efforts.
 We operate differently than many foundations, and we do so purposefully.

-First, we make investments only to organizations or individuals whose activities primarily benefit people of color living in the State of Rhode Island.
-We do so by actively engaging with and listening to the people who would benefit most from the investments made by POC.
+First, we actively engage with and listen to the people who would benefit most from the investments made by POC.
 We regularly have conversations, small and large, across the Ocean State in the neighborhoods where our investments can make a difference.
-By listening and doing our homework, we are better able to work with non-profit community organizations, individuals and entrepreneurs who have game-changing ideas that will benefit the BIPOC communities of our state.
+By listening and doing our homework, we are better able to work with non-profit community organizations, individuals and entrepreneurs who have game-changing ideas.

 When and How: